What we have here caters for a wide selection of tastes and occasions and they all contain some fruit, or a lot of it!

 Its taste is benign, and it absorbs other flavors well.

 I guess you could say this is the vegan alternative to a ‘chicken’ salad.
-The difference, of course, is that no animals were bred to have miserable lives and died for our plate.

 A wonderful light salad that is tasty, satisfying and will keep you going for the rest of the day.